 - Continually review the Annual Financial Reporting Model Regulation (#205) and its corresponding implementation guide; revise as appropriate.—Essential

-- Address financial solvency issues by working with the American Institute of Certified Public Accountants (AICPA) and responding to AICPA exposure drafts.
-This charge is ongoing.—Essential
+- Address financial solvency issues by working with the American Institute of Certified Public Accountants (AICPA) and responding to AICPA exposure drafts.—Essential and Ongoing

-- Monitor the federal Sarbanes-Oxley Act, as well as rules and regulations promulgated by the SEC, the Public Company Accounting Oversight Board and other financial services regulatory entities.—Essential
+- Monitor the federal Sarbanes-Oxley Act, as well as rules and regulations promulgated by the U.S. Securities and Exchange Commission (SEC), the Public Company Accounting Oversight Board (PCAOB) and other financial services regulatory entities.—Essential

-- Review annually the premium threshold amount included in Section 16 of the Annual Financial Reporting Model Regulation (#205), with the general intent that those insurers subject to the Section 16 requirements would capture at least approximately 90% of industry premium and/or in response to any future regulatory or market developments.—Ongoing
+- Review annually the premium threshold amount included in Section 16 of Model #205, with the general intent that those insurers subject to the Section 16 requirements would capture at least approximately 90% of industry premium and/or in response to any future regulatory or market developments.—Ongoing

 Model Audit Rule Revisions